radial/wheel-postgresql/README.md

 This is a Radial Wheel repository for a [PostgreSQL][postgres] database.

-It has sane defaults so you can test it all out.
-Separate from the postgresql configuration located in the `/config/postgresql` directory, the initial database setup can be done by running with the following environment variables
-set:

-  - `$DB_USER` Database admin user
-  - `$DB_PASS` Password.
-Don't set this and a random string will be used
-  - `$DB_NAME` Database name
-  - `$PGDATA` Database folder location.
-Should be somewhere in the `/data` folder to make sure it is shared properly.

 When run, the database folder and permissions are created/set and then the database is initialized.
 Make note of the `/config/postgresql/setupdb` file.
 This file contains a single string that gets sent into `postgres --single` at